bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 3.1.5
+* Added a zoom listener after fitBounds is used to prevent high zoom levels after name search and taxonomy filtering.

 ### Version 3.1.4
-* Fixed name search filter value not clearing if form input is cleared
+* Fixed name search filter value not clearing if form input is cleared.

 ### Version 3.1.3